Paul Laurence Dunbar High School (Maryland): Athletics

 The male varsity sports offered at Dunbar are baseball, basketball, football, soccer, and wrestling.
 The women's varsity sports offered are badminton, basketball, soccer, softball, and volleyball.
 The four varsity teams that are coed are cross country, swimming, indoor track and field, and outdoor track and field.

+Dunbar's athletic teams have an owl mascot, and are sometimes referred to as "the Poets."

 Football

-The Baltimore City Public Schools withdrew from the Maryland Scholastic Association (MSA) in 1993, its long-time home since 1909 and the home of the formerly segregated schools, Dunbar and Douglass, since 1956.
-The schools then joined the larger, statewide Maryland Public Secondary Schools Athletic Association (MPSSAA), and since then Dunbar has had great success in the class 1A division.
-The Dunbar football team, the Poets, won state championships in 1994, 1995, 2004, 2006, 2007, 2008, 2012, 2013, 2017 and 2021.
+The Baltimore City Public Schools withdrew from the Maryland Scholastic Association (MSA) in 1993, which it had been part of since 1909, and which formerly segregated schools like Dunbar and Douglass had been part of since 1956.
+The schools then joined the larger, statewide Maryland Public Secondary Schools Athletic Association (MPSSAA).
+Since then, the Dunbar football team has won state championships in 1994, 1995, 2004, 2006, 2007, 2008, 2012, 2013, 2017 and 2021.

 Basketball

-Since 1993, the school's basketball team, the Poets, have won the State Championship fifteen times.
+Since 1993, the school's basketball team has won the State Championship fifteen times.
 Additionally, the Poets were National Champions in 1983, 1985 and 1992.
 Dunbar's girls basketball team, the Lady Poets, have excelled as well, winning the state girls basketball title in 2000, 2001, 2002, 2003, 2011 and 2012.